jiayuasu/CSE512-Project-Phase2-Template/README.md

 In Project Phase 2, you need to write two User Defined Functions (ST\_Contains, ST\_Within) in SparkSQL and use them to do four spatial queries:

-* Range query: Use ST_Contains
+* Range query: Use ST_Contains.
+Given a Rectangle Query, find all points within that Rectangle.
-* Range join query: Use ST_Contains
+* Range join query: Use ST_Contains.
+Given a set of Rectangles R and a set of Points S, find all (Point, Rectangle) pairs such that the point is within the rectangle (ST\_Contains).
-* Distance query: Use ST_Within
+* Distance query: Use ST_Within.
+Given a point location P and distance D in miles or km, find all points that lie within a distance D from P
-* Distance join query: Use ST_Within
+* Distance join query: Use ST_Within.
+Given a set of Points S1 and a set of Points S2 and a distance D in miles or km, find all (Points, Point) pairs such that s1 is within a distance D from s2 (i.e., s1 belongs to S1 and s2 belongs to S2).

 A Scala SparkSQL code template is given.
 You must start from the template.
 The main code is in "SparkSQLExample.scala"